checkdigit/eslint-config/README.md

 ```

 ### Edit `package.json`
-Replace npm scripts and set lint "to false" within the service key to false to disable running tslint as part of `serve test`
+Replace npm scripts and set lint to false within the service key to disable running tslint as part of `serve test`
 ```jsonc
 {
   // ...